sunshine274/MS4-handlettering-art-full-stack-website/README.md

 This is my full-stack e-commerce website built while studying Django under extremely tight deadline and I will keep on working on it after the submission deadline.

+This website aims to sell handlettering design services to cutstomers, therefore it should be able to:
+1. add/delete/modify/display products
+2. allow new customers to register
+3. allow old customers to login and track former order information
+4. allow customers to customise their own preferred handlettering designs
+5. allow customers to securely checkout and make card payment

 <h2 align="center"><img src=""></h2>

 ## Table of Contents